 The Safety Act was enacted to regulate practices for employers with federally assisted contracts.
-This act applies to any contract that involves the employment of laborers or mechanics if the work is financed in whole or in part by federal loans, grants or loans insured or guaranteed by the Federal Government.
+This act applies to any contract that involves the employment of laborers or mechanics if the work is financed completely or in part by federal loans, grants or loans insured or guaranteed by the Federal Government.

-- Wages of each laborer and mechanic employed by a grantee's contractor or subcontractor must be computed on the basis of a 40-hour work week - It requires payment of overtime at the rate of one and one-half times the employee's regular rate of pay for all hours worked in excess of 40 hours per week
+- The wages of each laborer and mechanic employed by a grantee's contractor or sub-contractor must be computed based on a 40-hour work week. - It requires payment of overtime at the rate of one and one-half times the employee's regular rate of pay for all hours worked more than 40 hours per week.